rya-sge/access-denied/_posts/2026-09-14-fri-flashcards.md

 ### Reed-Solomon code

-**In plain words:** write down a short formula's answers at many points; that long list is the codeword.
+**In plain words:** A Reed-Solomon code turns a short formula into a long list by writing down the formula's answer at many points.

 **Precisely:** The code whose codewords are the values of a [low-degree polynomial](#low-degree-polynomial) at every point of a fixed domain $$L$$.
 Two distinct codewords agree in fewer than $$d$$ positions, so different polynomials produce very different tables.